 This service is provided as a courtesy to seniors.
 A senior is not required to have a graduation picture taken.
-He/she may choose to have his/her portrait taken by another photographer.
+Students may choose to have their portrait taken by another photographer.
 The yearbook staff determines the size of portraits and the date on which the portrait must be submitted.
 The yearbook staff and administration will determine the appropriateness of all photographs printed in the yearbook and released to the press.